Asynchronousx/LostQueue/README.md

 # LostQueue
-A LostArk Queue status overlay that displays information about your queue while tabbed out of the game.<br>
+A simple overlay for LostArk that shows information about your queue status and time left while tabbed out of the game.<br>

-# Brief Overwiev
+# Overview
-Combining both win32 libraries to snap the process then using opencv to extract/manipulate the queue box image and fed into Tesseract to retrieve the text from the image.
-Using PyQt to handle the interface and such.
+Since we currently do not have any APIs from the game itself, the pipeline implemented is pretty much this: Extracting and processing a frame through win32 libraries, then manipulating the output with opencv to feed the resulting image into Tesseract (OCR) that will perform an Image-To-Text conversion and return our actual queue time.
+All of that is  implemented into a GUI made from scratch with PyQt5.

 # Usage
-MORE INFO ON REQUIREMENTS, HOW TO AND RELEASE COMING SOON!
+The usage is pretty straightforward and could be done in two ways:

+## Release
+If you download the .exe file from the release section, just follow this steps:
+- Open the game with your desired resolution (Actually supported: 720p, 1080p, 1440p, 2160p)
+- Queue into a server
+- Alt+Tab and open the .exe file to start the overlay

+## From Scratch
+Also, the process is pretty simple too:
+- Git Clone
+- change directory into the cloned folder
+- python LostQueue.py

+NOTE: Be sure to have installed Tesseract in your env and modify the `pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract'` in `lautils.py` into your actual path to Tesseract!

 # LostQueue